anh151/pscan_query/README.md

 - tsv
 - xlsx (xls is no longer supported and will be exported as xlsx)
 - All other extensions will be defaulted to a tab delimited file

+## Bugs and desired features
+Please report any bugs and/or desired features to either the github issues page or to andrew.haddad@pitt.edu